frederic-perez/AmE-dictionary/dictionary.md

 __chastened__
 __chastize__ _v_
 __cheap > on the cheap__ _This problem of vetting aviation employees cannot be fixed on the cheap._
+__check off__ _Thanksgiving weekend is a great time to check off some items from your family Christmas wish lists._
 __checker__ _v_ _Checkered history._
 __checklist__ (single word)
 __cheekboned__  _High-cheekboned newbies.;-_